adamkarvonen/SAEBench/sae_bench/evals/sparse_probing_sae_probes/README.md

 ### Caching model activations for Faster Iteration

 Set `model_cache_path` to cache model activations across runs if you expect to rerun this eval for lots of different SAEs on the same model / layers.
-If this is not set, the eval will re-generate model activations every time the eval is run.
+Set this to `None` to disable caching.